A wildfire is an uncontrolled burning of grasslands, brush, or woodlands.

 Hot, dry summers and dry vegetation increase susceptibility to fire in the fall, a particularly dangerous time of year for wildfire.
 Wildfires are part of the natural management of forest ecosystems, but may also be caused by human factors.

 Nationally, over 75,000 wildfires occur each year.
 Around 90% of forest fires are started by negligent human behavior such as smoking in wooded areas or improperly extinguishing campfires.
-The second most common cause for wildfire is lightning.
+The second most common cause of a wildfire is lightning.

 Fire season in the southeastern United States runs from March through May.